JosephLai241/URS/README.md

 Telling the program to scrape by providing flags is much faster than the basic method.

-Provide the scraper with the `-s` flag to indicate a new subreddit, the post category, and finally, depending on the category selected, either enter the number of results you would like returned or keyword(s) to search for during the scrape.
+Provide the scraper with the `-s` flag to indicate a new subreddit, the post category, and finally, depending on the category selected, either the number of results you would like returned or keyword(s) to search for during the scrape.

 `-s SUBREDDIT CATEGORY RESULTS_OR_KEYWORDS`